vbookshelf/myOfflineAi-VoiceAssistant/README.md

 The innovations are not in the development of new technologies, but in the creative use of existing ones.

-- Single-file architecture (easy to audit the code and to customize the app)
+- Single-file architecture (Easy to use Ai to audit the code and to customize the app)
 - Double-click to run (More accessible to non-programmers)
 - Sentence-by-sentence TTS via WebSockets (Speeds up audio response)